• Skip to primary navigation

 Thai fishing boats at Salakkok Bay.

-Salakkok Bay is a working fishing village, here you can see a traditional way of life and traditional Thai architecture in unspoilt natural surroundings.
+Salakkok Bay is a working fishing village where you can see a traditional way of life and Thai architecture in unspoiled natural surroundings.

 Pier at Bangbao Fishing village, Koh Chang Thailand